Q & A with Dr. Shala Salem

 - Filter your water with a filter that removes hormone disruptors.
 To learn about which ones I recommend, check out my resources page.

-Q: Can we improve the quality of sperms and eggs without drugs?
+Q: Can we improve the quality of sperm and eggs without drugs?

 - Managing stress.
 Don’t forget mental health and stress management for prospective dads, especially during fertility treatments.
 Couples counseling and stress management practices will come in handy during this time.